radicazz/laya/docs/goals.md

 ### Rationale for Non-Goals

-These features belong in higher-level libraries built on top of laya.
-Keeping laya focused on SDL3 wrapping ensures:
+These features belong in higher-level libraries built on top of Laya.
+Keeping Laya focused on SDL3 wrapping ensures:

 - Clear project scope and maintainable codebase
 - Faster development and testing cycles